Impact

 Does The E-Waste Column have an environmental mission?

-By educating the public on critical raw materials and the just transition, we aim to help improve the general understanding and acceptance towards the energy transition.
+By educating the public on critical raw materials and the just transition, we aim to help improve the general understanding and acceptance towards the energy transition and the circular economy.
 We believe that people make better decisions when they are well-informed, feel engaged, and are included in decision-making processes.
 In line with this, our aim is to provide education that empowers our users to build a more sustainable and inclusive future.

 How does The E-Waste Column share a high level of expertise with the general public and laypeople?